wfclark5/flockmtl/docs/docs/hybrid-search.md

 ### 3.1 Numerical Inputs

 - **Parameter**: One or more numeric values (e.g., normalized scores from different systems)
-- **Description**: Each input represents a score from a distinct retrieval method (e.g., BM25, embedding models, etc.).
+- **Description**: Each input represents a score from a distinct retrieval method (e.g., BM25, vector similarity search, etc.).
 These values are combined by the fusion algorithm.
 - **Example**: `0.4, 0.9, 0.7`

 > 💡 You can pass any number of numerical inputs—two or more—depending on how many scoring systems you’re combining.